muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Risk literacy** is the ability to reason about uncertainty where:
+**Risk literacy** is the ability to reason under uncertainty where:

 - outcomes vary,
 - feedback is delayed,